jamin9902/cs1060/classwork/tetris/README.md

 - Use the **Up** arrow key to rotate the piece
 - Use the **Down** arrow key for soft drop (faster descent)
 - Press the **Spacebar** for hard drop (immediate placement)
+- Press **C** or **Shift** to hold a piece
 - Click the **New Game** button to start a new game
 - Click the **Pause** button to pause/resume the game

 ## Game Rules

 - Lines are cleared when they are completely filled with blocks
-- Score points by clearing lines and placing pieces
+- Score points by clearing lines and placing pieces:
+  - Single line: 40 × level points
+  - Double lines: 100 × level points
+  - Triple lines: 300 × level points
+  - Tetris (4 lines): 1200 × level points
-- The game speeds up as you progress through levels
+- The game speeds up as you progress through levels (every 10 lines)
 - Game ends when pieces reach the top of the board
+- Hold piece rules:
+  - You can hold one piece at a time
+  - You can't hold the same piece twice in a row
+  - The hold slot resets when you place a piece

 ## Project Structure